 According to Search Engine Land, “a Microsoft spokesperson from Bing confirmed that “there are some factors that come into account with ranking signals, backlinks being one of them.”

-They equally explained that backlinks are still a critical ranking signal, and that will not change anytime soon.”
+They explained that backlinks are still a critical ranking signal, which will not change anytime soon.”

-Therefore, I’ll suggest that you keep on building links to your website using our guest posting service.
-[Well, It’s a sales pitch and interlinking too! ?]
+Therefore, I suggest you keep building links to your website using our guest posting service.
+[Well, It’s a sales pitch and interlinking too!

 It will help you on most of the search engines on the web but pay more attention to Bing’s movements over the next couple of years.